-- Wire the system as per the supplied wiring schematics starting on page 16 of this manual. - The SP fan coil unit is powered through a factory-supplied power cord, but you will need to run 24-volt power wires from the low-voltage terminal block on the fan coil to the terminal block in the junction box in the condensing unit labeled Y & C. This can be typical controller wire or 18- gauge insulated wire.
+- Wire the system as per the supplied wiring schematics starting on page 16 of this manual OR on the door of the condenser. - The DS fan coil unit is powered through a factory-supplied power cord (for DS models, WGS is hard connected), but you will need to run 24-volt power wires from the low-voltage terminal block on the fan coil to the terminal block in the junction box in the condensing unit labeled Y & C. This can be typical controller wire or 18- gauge insulated wire.
 (See images below)